mohamadi7613/mycheat/py/odoo.md

 # Graphic tasks
 1. Activate the developer mode in settings
 2. find all models in settings
+3. find the id of a view from dashboard `Bug icon\Edit View: Form`

 ## odoo.conf
 + you can see a configg file inside: `odoo/debian/source/odoo.conf`